 If the maverick "ThothX Tower" were ever actually built, it would soar 20km (12.4 miles) into the sky, and would reduce the cost of space launches by 30 percent in fuel costs alone, according to estimations.
-It's even hoped that the lift could replace some kinds of satellites.
 Insight: Introduction.
 This mesmerizing video shows how incredibly vast space really is.
 Light travels at about 186,000 miles per second.

 Quick Links around this page: New Horizons.
 11+ Years of Mars Roving in 8 Minutes.
 Black hole glimpsed playing cosmic billiards - BBC News.
 Astronomers have witnessed two big blobs of plasma, shot into space by a black hole, cannoning into each other in a dramatic cosmic billiard-shot.

 The supermassive black hole sits at the heart of the sixth brightest galaxy in our sky, blasting out a jet of plasma at 98% of the speed of light.
 A fast-moving knot within that jet bore down on another, in a dazzling impact.
-It was captured in a series of images snapped by the Hubble Space Telescope, spanning 20 years.
 6-billion-year-old quasar spinning nearly as fast as physically possible.
 Supermassive black holes are powerful engines, pumping matter and energy into their environments.